browserengineering/book/book/animations.md

 [chromium-diff]: https://source.chromium.org/chromium/chromium/src/+/main:third_party/blink/renderer/core/style/style_difference.h

-CSS transitions basically take the `requestAnimationFrame` loop we used to implement animations and move it into the browser.
+CSS transitions take the `requestAnimationFrame` loop we used to implement animations and move it into the browser.
 The web page just needs to interpret the CSS [`transition`][css-transitions] property, which defines properties to animate and how long to animate them for.
 Here's